The Elements of Differentiable Programming: Block diagonal approximations

 such that $f(\x, \w) = \s_K$, and $k$ is following a topological ordering of the graph (see~\cref{auto_diff:sec:graphs}).
 We can consider the following backpropagation scheme, for $k = K, \ldots, 1$ and $j \in \parent(k)$

-starting from $R_K \coloneqq \nabla^2 \ell(\s_K)$ and $\r_K \coloneqq \nabla \ell(\s_K)$.
-Recall that for multiple inputs, the chain-rule presented in~\cref{higher:thm:fan_in} involves the cross-derivatives.
-For this reason the back-propagation scheme in~\cref{higher:eq:hbp_graphs} only computes an approximation.
+starting from $\bm{R}_K \coloneqq \nabla^2 \ell(\s_K)$ and $\r_K \coloneqq \nabla \ell(\s_K)$.
+Recall that for multiple inputs, the chain rule presented in~\cref{higher:thm:fan_in} involves the cross-derivatives.
+For this reason the backpropagation scheme in~\cref{higher:eq:hbp_graphs} only computes an approximation.
 For example, one can verify that using~\cref{higher:eq:hbp_graphs} to compute the Hessian of $\ell(f_1(\w), f_2(\w))$ does not provide an exact expression for the Hessian of $f$.
 This scheme is easy to implement and may provide a relevant proxy for the Hessian.